 Non-Fiction

-Free reads are my articles from anthologies or educational newsletters in medicine and science.
+Free reads are taken from my articles from anthologies or educational newsletters in medicine and science.
 They change a few times a year.

 The current free read is an article I wrote for healthcare workers about all the maladies and syndromes that may be associated with Christmas.